momodu-victor/Customer-Analytics-of-an-Online-Retail-Market/README.md

 - **Monetary Value**: How much money does a customer spend.
 The higher the value the better, based on a 1-5 rank.
 - **RFM Score**: It is a combination of the individual R, F, and M rankings to arrive to a RFM score.

-## f.
+## g.
 Segmentation and Clustering:

-At this point, we segment our customers using RFM and analyse customer behaviour.
+- At this point, we segment our customers using RFM and analyse customer behaviour.

-We further apply the unsupervised k-means clustering algorithm on these parameters to group similar customers.
-Note the input values to this algorithm have to be continuous variables.K-means is a popular approach for clustering because of simplicity of implementation and been widely used in market segmentation.
-The number of suitable clusters would be determined by using the elbow method.

-Every month active customer base can be passed into RFM + Kmeans Model to return the probability of churn for each customer (in business lingo, this is sometimes called a score of churn).
+- Every month active customer base can be passed into RFM + Kmeans Model to return the probability of churn for each customer (in business lingo, this is sometimes called a score of churn).

+## h.
+Predictive Modelling:

+- K-means is an unsupervised machine learning algorithm, which is used for data clustering.
+In k-means algorithm number of clusters K is predetermined and the algorithm iteratively assigns each data point to one of the K clusters based on the feature similarity.

+- Implementation of K Means Clustering :

+  - Preprocessing the Data
+  - Determine the Number of Clusters
+  - Running K Means Clustering on the Preprocessed Data
+  - Analyse the clusters

-## g.
+## i.
 Data Visualization:

-The segments derived from the RFM Analysis is visualized in a Tree Map.
+- The segments derived from the RFM Analysis and RFM is visualized on a Tree Map in the jupyter notebook.

-The unsupervised learning model, and choosen suitable number of clusters is visualized using a 3D plot.
+- The unsupervised learning model, and choosen suitable number of clusters is visualized using a 3D plot in the jupyter notebook.

+- Finally, the front-end of this project consists of a dynamic Power BI dashboard generated from the RFM and Kmeans segmentation and visualizes the results in a pleasing dashboard.
+This dashboard can be shared with sales managers in the different countries of the company.

 # Data Retrieval
 The data set for this project “Online Retail Data Set” is retrieved ina csv format from the “UCI Machine Learning Repository”.
 The UCI Machine Learning Repository is a collection of databases, domain theories, and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms.
 Since 1987, it has been widely used by students, educators, and researchers all over the world as a primary source of machine learning data sets.
 As an indication of the impact of the archive, it has been cited over 1000 times, making it one of the top 100 most cited "papers" in all of computer science.